Guide for Authors

 4. Upon receipt of the revised manuscript, the assigned editor and Editor-in-Chief would collaborate to make the final decision to accept or reject the submission.

-5. For submissions from Editor-in-Chief, Associate Editors, Guest Editors and other journal board members, we ensure that the submissions are handled confidentially by a different team member.
+5. For submissions from Editor-in-Chief, Associate Editors, Guest Editor(s), and other journal Board members, and authors who have conflicts of interest with them, we ensure that the paper is handled confidentially by a different team member.

 6. For submissions to Special Issues, if there are conflicts of interest between the Guest Editor(s) and authors, the submissions will be handled by another editor from Editorial Board, who will manage the peer review process and make final acceptance and rejection decisions after peer review.